Tamnac/Folio3-Internship/README.md

-The project **Ufit** is a weight tracking web app which helps users setting their goals for weight gain, lose and maintain.
+The project **Ufit** is a weight tracking web app which helps users setting their goals for weight lose.
 It provides the following features:
 - **Goals.** Users can set their goals for weight gain, lose and maintain weight.
 - **Daily Weight Logging.** User can log his daily weight.
 - **Daily Food Logging.** User can log his daily intake.